bcgov/aps-infra-platform/documentation/how-to/intro-signed-jwt-pubkey.md

 The following example uses NodeJS code to show how to prepare for signed JWT authentication to an API on the BC Government API Gateway.

-## 1. Generate a Certificate Key Pair
+## 1. Generate a Certificate Key pair

 ```
 npm install --save node-jose ms